 He placed his coffee cup away from the edge of the table.
 He arranged his files before they piled up.
 He smiled and said good morning to his coworkers.
 He walked slower than usual.
 He noticed the light from the windows.
 The sound of footsteps.
 Each small action felt calm.

+I can change this, he thought.
 The day moved on.
 The work ended because he predicted everything and corrected his mistakes.
 Evening light filled the room.

 At dinner time, Ravi walked to the nearby mess.
 The smell of food made him hungry.
 The server looked at him and asked, “Handout anna?”